koompi/koompi.org/content/details/_index.en.md

 ![image example](./images/savefile.png "image")

 {{< notice note >}}
-Konsole output will be saved to plain text file.
+Konsole output will be saved to a plain text file.
 {{< /notice >}}